Aspin Park Academy

 Collective Worship & Assemblies

 In practice, our assemblies include learning interesting cultural traditions from around the world and their meaning, listening to stories with a moral message and reflecting on themes such as strength, courage or loyalty.
-Collective worship should draw pupils’ attention to the values the school wishes to develop both as a body and in each individual.
-Collective worship is about the growth of the person, their character and social outlook, whatever their academic aptitudes.
+Collective worship at Aspin draws pupils’ attention to the values the school wishes to develop.
+Collective worship is about the growth of the person, their character and social outlook.
+On Mondays, we welcome visiting speakers from local churches in Knaresborough.
+The Knaresborough churches are a big part of our town community, running school holiday clubs and weekend events that many children from our school, both religious and non-religious attend.
+These speakers talk about Christian festivals or Bible stories.
+Speakers may invite children to pray with them, if they choose but there is expectation or direction to do so.
+For balance, our school-led assemblies often feature non-Christian religious festivals and beliefs as well as being studied in RE lessons.

 Right of withdrawal: the right of withdrawal from collective worship stands for all parents and teachers.
 Parents may put in writing to the school that they do not wish for their child to be in any assemblies with a religious character, if they so wish.